-- (i) The extent to which the proposed site plan includes a scattered building layout focusing on visual appeal and privacy. - (ii) The location of residential buildings in relation to site amenities, community building, postal facilities and trash collection areas. - (iii) The degree to which site layout ensures a low, controlled traffic speed through the project.
+- (i) The location of residential buildings in relation to parking, site amenities, community building, postal facilities and trash collection areas. - (ii) The degree to which site layout ensures a low, controlled traffic speed through the project.

 (b) Quality of Design and Construction